fabio-garavini/hassio-addons/README.md

 An open-source, self-hosted note-taking solution designed for seamless deployment and multi-platform access.
 Experience effortless plain text writing with pain-free, complemented by robust Markdown syntax support for enhanced formatting.

+### ✨ n8n

+*All-in-one*

+**n8n** is a workflow automation platform that gives technical teams the flexibility of code with the speed of no-code.
+With 400+ integrations, native AI capabilities, and a fair-code license, n8n lets you build powerful automations while maintaining full control over your data and deployments.

 ### ☁️ Nextcloud

 *All-in-one*